N00BYLOL/Hacks/README.md

 # Hacks
-A ton of hacks for school
+A ton of hacks for school it would be appreactiated if you starred

 How to use